prashi23/Shopaholic-3D/README.md

-1) *Free Mode*: In the free mode you can freely move around the city and get into shop of your choice and buy any random stuff (until the the timer and your dollar bills last 🤣).
+1) *Free Mode*: In the free mode, you can freely move around the city and get into the shop of your choice and buy any random stuff (until the timer and your dollar bills last 🤣).

 ![image](https://user-images.githubusercontent.com/54631569/111798530-2a693a80-88f0-11eb-9340-148ae7e27f09.png)